UrbanOS-Public/smartcitiesdata/apps/forklift/README.md

 # Forklift

-An application for reading data off kafka topics, batching it up and sending it to Presto in a SQL insert query for long-term storage based on the schema supplied with the data's initial dataset definition.
+An application for reading data off kafka topics, batching it up and sending it to Presto.
+To improve both write and read performance data is written to a temporary table as raw JSON and then migrated to the main table in ORC format.
+The process of [compaction](#compaction) is done on a configurable cadence.

 ## To run the tests